logo

 The Columbia Icefield Skywalk was built in 2014 by Brewster Canada.
 It is now part of Pursuit’s Jasper-Banff Collection offer. // Wikimedia Commons

 This level of presence did not happen overnight.
 Many of these attractions existed as private operations long before Pursuit acquired them, often with Parks Canada approval granted incrementally.
-The most recent acquisition was the Jasper Skytram, approved earlier this year, which effectively completed Pursuit’s dominance of marquee paid attractions in Jasper.
+The most recent acquisition was the Jasper Skytram, approved last year, which effectively completed Pursuit’s dominance of marquee paid attractions in Jasper.

 Visitors purchasing tickets to the Jasper Skytram (May 2025). // Bob Covey